Interfacing Thermal Printer with Raspberry Pi to Print Text, Images, Barcodes and QR Codes

 p.qr("Circuit Digest",native=True,size=12)

-Here you can pass the “String data in quotes”, size of the QR code, and native as TRUE or FALSE.
+Here you can pass the “String data in quotes”, the size of the QR code, and native as TRUE or FALSE.

 Printing QR Codes with Thermal Printer